 Building sustainable communities of practice in health and social care is the overarching theme which drives Rosie's education and research philosophy to advocate for appropriate person-centred service provision as a responsibility of the whole community.
 Her principle research interest is to investigate health and social care system infrastructures through participatory and inclusive methodologies, towards the development of sustainable health and social care policy, implementation and service provision.
 Her work is underpinned by equality, human rights and sustainable development perspectives.

-Marie is Director of Equality, Diversity and Inclusion in UL.
+Marie was the Director of Equality, Diversity and Inclusion in UL.
 She is an accredited Executive Coach with a Master’s Degree in Education and a Doctorate in Business Administration (DBA) in Higher Education Management from the University of Bath, where she was awarded the Richard and Shirley Mawditt prize for outstanding performance.
 Marie’s research interests are in the areas of Mentoring in particular the value of formal mentoring from a knowledge based and gender perspective.
 Marie successfully lead the University’s bid in achieving the prestigious Athena SWAN (AS) Bronze Institution Award in 2015 and the AS Expanded Charter in 2018.
-Marie is the chair of the National Athena SWAN Practitioners Network and a member of the Athena SWAN Steering Committee where she previously held the position of chairperson.
+Marie was also the chair of the National Athena SWAN Practitioners Network and a member of the Athena SWAN Steering Committee where she previously held the position of chairperson.

 Professor James Gleeson holds the Chair in Industrial and Applied Mathematics at the University of Limerick and is co-director of the MACSI research group.
 His research interests include stochastic dynamics and contagion on complex networks.
 He is an Associate Editor of the Journal of Complex Networks and a member of the editorial board of Physical Review E, and he is the lead director of the SFI Centre for Research Training in Foundations of Data Science.
 As a proud parent of a child with ASD, he is conscious of the challenges and opportunities of neurodiversity, both in academia and in industry.